The Doe Run Co. - Buick Resource Recycling Facility

 - Location of hard copies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:

 Permit Application for Renewal Complete: On Oct.
 31, 2014, The Doe Run Co.-Buick Resource Recovery Facility submitted a permit application to the department and U.S. Environmental Protection Agency Region 7, to renew their existing Missouri Hazardous Waste Management Facility Part I Permit and Hazardous and Solid Waste Amendments Part II Permit.
 The department determined the permit application was complete and invites the public to review and offer written comments on the permit application while the department conducts a technical review of the permit application.

-The public can review and copy the permit application and supporting documents at the Ozark Regional Library’s Viburnum Branch, Missouri Ave., Viburnum, Missouri (during normal business hours) or the agency locations above.
-Comments on the permit application are more effective if they point out legal or technical issues.
+The public can review and copy the permit application and supporting documents at the Ozark Regional Library’s Viburnum Branch, Missouri Ave., Viburnum, Mo. (during normal business hours) or the agency locations above.
+Comments on the permit application are more effective if they point out legal or technical issues or provide information that is not in the record.
 You may submit written comments online or by mail to Nathan Kraus, PE, Missouri Department of Natural Resources, Hazardous Waste Program, P.O.
 Box 176, Jefferson City, MO 65102-0176.

-The Doe Run Co.-Buick Resource Recovery Facility is located at 18594 Highway KK in Boss.
-The operations portion of the facility currently occupies about 250 acres.
-From 1968 to 1987, the Doe Run Co. operated a primary lead smelter at the site.
-In 1987, Doe Run built the Buick Resource Recycling Division and only operated the primary smelter intermittently, mainly to supply sinter to Doe Run's primary smelter in Herculaneum, Missouri.
+The Doe Run Co.-Buick Resource Recovery Facility is located at 18594 Highway KK in Boss, Mo.
+The operations part of the facility currently occupies about 250 acres.
+The Doe Run Co. operated a primary lead smelter at the site from 1968 to 1987.
+Doe Run created the Buick Resource Recycling Division in 1987, and only operated the primary smelter intermittently, mainly to supply sinter to Doe Run's primary smelter in Herculaneum, Mo.
 The primary smelter stopped operating in 1991; however, most of the equipment is still in place and operational.